The credit score calculator uses a similar method to that used by the banks and Lenders Mortgage Insurers to assess loans.

-- If you don’t plan to take out a home loan at the moment then please ask a question on our home loan forum.
+- If you don’t plan to take out a home loan at the moment then please leave a Disqus comment on the page.

 - If you outline your situation in the question then we’ll be able to give you a more personalised answer.

 An enquiry is a record on your credit file which details any loans or credit that you have applied for.
 It includes the amount, which financier that you applied with and the date of the application.
 Each enquiry listing doesn’t mention if the loan was approved or not, or if you proceeded with the application.

 It’s quite common for people to get multiple credit enquiries from simply calling several banks and asking them what their borrowing capacity is.